 Jan – Dec

 Badgers can eat several hundred earthworms a night!
 They’re also one of the only predators of hedgehogs – their thick skin and long claws help them to get past the spiny outside.
 If food is in short supply, badgers will forage during the day as well as at night.
 If there are badgers nearby, you can tempt them into your garden by leaving peanuts out – a tasty snack for our striped friends.
-The best time to spot Badgers is during spring, when the young cubs venture out of the den before nightfall.
+The best time to spot badgers is during spring and summer, when the young cubs venture out of the den before nightfall.